 How long does a dog live with Cushing’s disease?

 Medication can help to control small tumors for several years.
 For large tumors, however, the future isn’t as bright.
-If the cancer isn’t expansive, surgery may be a good option where the adrenal tumor is removed.
+If the tumor isn’t expansive, surgery may be a good option where the adrenal tumor is removed.
 This only applies to adrenal-dependent cases.
 For pituitary-dependent Cushing’s, surgery is rarely an option as the technology is still under development.

 What dog breeds are prone to Cushing’s disease?